ankane/awesome-legal/README.md

 ## Other

-- [Cooley GO](https://www.cooleygo.com/documents/index-document-generators/) - a large range of documents for starting and running your company
+- [Cooley GO](https://www.cooleygo.com/documents/index-document-generators/) - A large range of documents for starting and running your company.